 - Moments of overstimulation

-- Rest moments during the day
+- Moments of calm during the day

 - Before going to sleep